seceq/hpcrypt/README.md

 Contributions are welcome!
 Please ensure:

-1. All tests pass: `cargo test --workspace`
+1. All tests pass: `cargo test --workspace --all-features`
 2. Code is formatted: `cargo fmt --all`
-3. No clippy warnings: `cargo clippy --workspace -- -D warnings`
+3. No clippy warnings: `cargo clippy --workspace --all-features -- -D warnings`
 4. Add tests for new features
 5. Update documentation as needed